-Over the months of preparation and execution of a church capital campaign, there are many things the church does to hinder the spiritual and financial results of the campaign.
-The list is not exhaustive, as churches can be very creative in sidestepping the best practices, but presented here for your edification is a list of […]
+Over the months of preparation and execution of a church capital campaign, there are many things churches do to hinder the spiritual and financial results of their campaigns.
+This list is not exhaustive, as churches can be very creative in sidestepping best practices, but presented here for your edification is a list of 40 common […]

 When considering capital campaign consulting services, cost often becomes a subject of debate which fails to focus on the correct factors.
 Most often the church does not like to spend money; it is typically frugally minded.
 This is not a bad thing, however sometimes it is pursued to a fault.
 While stewardship demands due consideration be given to the cost of the investment, the church does itself a disservice by focusing on the cost of the service and not on the net value the value gained from the capital stewardship engagement.
 The church can easily avoid this snare.